bunk3r/braviapy/README.md

 # braviapy
-Bravia Television remote controller stuff (JSON, uPnp, etc), may be useful for piloting other Sony device too (WARNING - Still work in progress!)
+Bravia Television remote controller stuff (JSON, uPnp, DIAL, DLNA, etc), may be useful for piloting other devices too (WARNING - Still work in progress!)

 Take a look at the code, feel free to modify/reuse functions.